BogdanStanciu/adidas-challenge/README.md

 - Docker: dockerize the application.
 - Deploy: deploy on K8.

-A possibile JenJenkinsfile could be
+A possibile Jenkinsfile could be

 ```
 pipeline {